fmidev/harvesterseasons-smartmet/README.md

 This should used to put data in a ~/data/grib directory, where the smartmet-server will look for new grib files read in.

+# Docker setup
+## Build and run ssl-proxy

+For https addresses of the server, there is an ssl-proxy handling this

+`docker-compose up --detatch --build ssl-proxy`

-# Build and run postgres-database
+## Build and run postgres-database

 Setup database for geonames-engine because of who knows why

 `docker-compose up --detatch --build fminames-db`

-# Build and run Redis
+## Build and run Redis

 Setup database for storing grib-file details

 `docker-compose up --detatch --build redis_db`

-# Build and run smartmet-server
+## Build and run smartmet-server

 `docker-compose up --build smartmet-server`

-# Fire up all three services at once
+## Fire up all three services at once

 This will: